Let us support your practice

 Recent work includes The Midnight Club, a participatory late-night performance installation and training model, and Luminous is This Mind, a solo performance installation in complete darkness.
 Sean is a participant in the Body Politic Think Tank at Yerba Buena Center for the Arts, and is writing a book on identity, adoption, positionality, trauma, and Buddhist theories of rebirth.

 Sean Feit Oakes, PhD, E-RYT, SEP, teaches Buddhism and Haṭha Yoga with a focus on the integration of meditation, philosophy, and self-inquiry with trauma resolution and social justice.
 He has studied in Theravāda, Zen, and Vajrāyāna Buddhist lineages, including training as a monk in Burma, and is authorized to teach Insight Meditation by Jack Kornfield.
 He completed the Dedicated Practitioner (DPP1), Mindfulness Meditation and Yoga (MYMT2), and Community Dharma Leader (CDL5) trainings at Spirit Rock.

 In addition to mentor Jack Kornfield, Dr. Oakes’ primary Buddhist teachers include Eugene Cash and Sylvia Boorstein, Anam Thubten, and Sayadaw U Janaka, with whom he ordained as a bhikkhu for a Rains Retreat in 2002.
 He has studied yoga with Alice Joanou, Rachel Shaw, Amanda Moran, and David Moreno, and taught mindfulness-based āsana and prāṇāyāma for 10 years.
 He trained in Somatic Experiencing (SE) and Organic Intelligence (OI) with Steven Hoskinson, and integrates the complex systems approach from OI in work toward a distinctively Buddhist approach to individual and collective trauma healing.

 Sean teaches at Spirit Rock Meditation Center, East Bay Meditation Center in downtown Oakland, Ashtanga Yoga Berkeley and online with Yoga International, Liberate Meditation, The Sutra Project, and other lovely orgs.
 He received his PhD in Performance Studies from UC Davis in 2016, writing on states of consciousness in Buddhist meditation and experimental dance.
-He lives in Oakland with his family and beloved community.
+He lives in North Oakland with his family and beloved community.